Q: Can I make reservations for camping at Arizona State Parks?

 Q: Are there fees to enter the parks and to camp?

 A: Yes, there are daily entrance fees into the parks.
 There are also camping fees if you wish to camp at the park.
-Camping Fees at parks where camping is available range from $10–$30 per night.
+Fees at parks where camping is available vary from park to park.
 Every park's web pages lists its fees in the righthand column, under the facility icons.
 You may also check our Fee Schedule for specific park fee information.

 Q: Are pets allowed in the parks?

-A: Yes, pets are welcome at Arizona State Parks, however, there are some rules that we ask you to follow.
-At all Arizona State Parks, we ask that you keep your pet on a leash at all times and clean up after them.
-At all parks, pets are not allowed in the buildings or museums.
+A: Yes, pets are welcome at most Arizona State Parks, however, there are some rules that we ask you to follow.
+We ask that you keep your pet on a leash at all times and clean up after them.
+Pets are not allowed in the buildings or museums.
 Also, pets are not allowed at Red Rock State Park or on the trails at Tonto Natural Bridge State Park.
-Except for service animals, a person also can't take pets to cabana sites, on developed beaches, or to other areas the Director has determined are environmentally or ecologically sensitive.
+Except for service animals, a person also can't take pets to cabana sites, on developed beaches, or to other areas that are environmentally or ecologically sensitive.
 If you have any specific questions about pets at Arizona State Parks, please call the park you are interested in visiting.
 Park phone numbers can be found on the park web pages.

-A: Yes, Kartchner Caverns State Park is open to the public.
-There are two cave tours available and the park also offers camping and hiking.
+A: There are two cave tours available and the park also offers camping and hiking.
 Learn more about the cave tours, including fees and rules by visiting the Cave Tour Information page.

 Q: Is there an Arizona State Parks Annual Pass?